Local, online, anonymous, peer support, group chats for sexual assault survivors on your base.

 Safe HelpRoom is a secure, anonymous, moderated community forum where survivors of sexual assault can support each other in a safe, online environment.
 For more than four years, Safe HelpRoom has been helping sexual assault survivors connect with each other 24/7, from anywhere in the world at safehelproom.org.

-To help support the work of local SAPR Programs, the new program, Local Safe HelpRoom, will allow D-SAACP certified SARCs or SAPR VAs to host their own local Safe HelpRoom group chats.
+To help support the work of local SAPR Programs, Local Safe HelpRoom allows D-SAACP certified SARCs or SAPR VAs, or Coast Guard SARCs and SAPR VAs with NACP certification, to host their own local Safe HelpRoom group chats.
 Once trained, local hosts will be able to offer tailored assistance for their community with an individual topic, convenient time, specific group, and discussion structure that best fits the needs of the local population.

 To learn more about why we started Safe HelpRoom, and how we keep it safe and secure, visit the Safe HelpRoom webpage (safehelproom.org).